vindarel/colisper/README.markdown

 - [X] interactively accept or reject changes (comby -review)
   - done with the shell script (use `comby -review`), not on Emacs, but we can use Magit.

+- [ ] differentiate rules for CL, Elisp and friends.

 ## See also: